Rich-Hoepfinger/CS4641-Project/README.md

 # Music Genre Classification
 ## Introduction
-  From Spotify Wrapped to Discover Weekly, Spotify is renowned for its recommendation algorithm, with more than 81% of Spotify listeners listing personalization or discoverability as their favorite feature [[1]](#references).
-Genre classification is crucial in this recommendation process since genres can represent shared properties like ambience, lyrics, composition, etc. that comprise a user’s musical preferences.
-As such, Spotify uses machine learning methods such as convolutional neural networks (CNN) to analyze both the raw audio files and metadata such as “loudness” or “danceability” to determine a song’s genre [[2]](#references).
-Others have also conducted feature extraction and deep learning on lyrics of songs in order to classify genres with some success [[3]](#references).
+More than 81% of Spotify listeners list personalization or discoverability as their favorite feature [[1]](#references).
+Genre classification is crucial in this recommendation process since genres can represent shared features that comprise a user’s musical preferences.
+As such, Spotify analyzes both the raw audio files and metadata such as “loudness” or “danceability” to determine a song’s genre [[2]](#references).
+Classifiers such as K-Nearest Neighbors (KNN), Support Vector Machines (SVM), and Random Forests have commonly been used to conduct genre classification using the metadata [[3]](#references).
+Others have also attempted converting raw audio files into spectrogram images to be fed into a convolutional neural network (CNN) [[5]](#references).

 ## Problem Definition
-Despite this, music genre classification remains a challenging task because of the subjective nature of music genres, which varies across cultures and time periods.
-Additionally, the wide variety of sub-genres and hybrid genres makes it difficult to create a thorough and reliable classification system.
+Despite this, music genre classification remains a challenging task because of the subjective nature of music genres, varying across cultures and time periods, and the wide variety of sub and hybrid genres.

-The goal of this project is to explore the use of deep learning in genre classification using Spotify metadata.
-Unlike classical machine learning methods, deep learning is better suited to capture complexities in large amounts of data, allowing for more comprehensive and extensive classification of musical genres [5].
+The goal of this project is to employ deep learning in genre classification using Spotify metadata.
+Unlike classical machine learning methods, deep learning is better suited to capture complexities in large amounts of data, allowing for more thorough and reliable classification of musical genres [[5]](#references).

-We will create our own dataset by making requests to the Spotify API [6].
+We will create our own dataset by making requests to the Spotify API [[6]](#references).
 Features we will gather include: ID, title, artist, genre, year, bpm, energy, danceability, loudness (dB), valence, length, acousticity, speechiness, and popularity.
 We aim to obtain a balanced representation of around 10 genres, each having at least 500 data points.

 ## Method

 **Convolutional Neural Networks**

-We will majorly use convolutional neural networks (CNN) for our project.
-We will first preprocess our data by normalizing the numeric features to a universal scale.
-Then, we split the data into training, validation, and testing sets.
-Outliers will also be identified in preprocessing using DB-SCAN.
+We will mainly use convolutional neural networks (CNN) for our project:
+1. Preprocess the data by normalizing the numeric features to a universal scale.
+Identify outliers using DB-SCAN.
+Then, the data is split into training, validation, and testing sets.

-We will subsequently build the CNN model.
-This process involves selecting an appropriate architecture, and specifying the number and size of the layers.
-We might use techniques such as dropout or batch normalization to improve performance and prevent overfitting.
+2. Build the CNN model.
+Select an appropriate architecture, and specify the number and size of the layers.
+We might use techniques such as dropout to prevent overfitting.

-The next step is to train the model using the training set.
-In this stage, the model will adjust its weights to minimize the categorical cross-entropy loss over the training set, penalizing the model for assigning low probability to the true label.
+3. Train the model.
+Here, the model will adjust its weights to minimize the categorical cross-entropy loss over the training set, penalizing low probability assignments to the true labels.

-After training the model, we will evaluate its performance on the validation and testing sets.
-If unsatisfactory, we will tune its hyperparameters, and retrain the model until the desired performance is achieved.
+4. Evaluate the model’s performance on the validation and testing sets.
+If unsatisfactory, we will tune its hyperparameters and retrain the model until the desired performance is achieved.

 ## Potential results and Discussion

-A general baseline can be created for each of the general genres of music (pop, rock, hip-hop, etc).
-The baseline contains a standard value for each of the features, and a song can be tested to see how likely it matches with that genre.
-Songs that match to a genre can be used for the audience of that genre.

-In addition to matching songs to the genre baseline, trends can also be discovered.
+A general baseline can be created for each genre, containing a standard value for each of the features.
+A song can be tested against these baselines to see how likely it matches with that genre.
+In addition to this, trends can also be discovered.
 The year and popularity of each song is recorded and those metrics can reveal trends in the music industry.

-Metrics from sickit learn :
+Metrics from scikit learn :
+* Accuracy_score : number of correct positives / whole sample
-- Accuracy_score : this can be used to verify how accurate the classification model is in correctly identifying the music genres across the whole sample
+verifies how accurate the classification model is in correctly identifying the music genres across the whole sample
-  - Return : number of correct positives / whole sample
+* Recall_score :  true positives / (true positives + false negatives)
-- Recall_score : this can be used to show how many genre classifications were predicted correctly out of all correct samples
+shows how many genre classifications were predicted correctly out of all correct samples
-  - Return : true positives / (true positives + false negatives)
+* Precision_score : true positives / (true positives + false positives)
-- Precision_score : this can be used to reveal how many genre matches were actually of the correct genre, and was not a false positive
+reveals how many genre matches were actually of the correct genre, and was not a false positive
-  - Return : true positives / (true positives + false positives)

 ## Project Contributors